gillespiej/ir2go/README.md

 Feedback is always welcome, however the following issues may occur.

 * The script may fail due to being unable to resize the windows partition.
-The script needs to be able to resize the primary windows partition to 20GB. if it can not do this, the script will continue to run, but will fail.
+The script needs to be able to resize the primary windows partition to 20GB.
+If it cannot do this, the script will continue to run, but will fail.